Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Simulation Results

 \section{Simulation Results}

-We next numerically evaluate the performance of {\tt Fed-Span}.
-Our experiments utilize three machine learning datasets: two standard benchmarking datasets (CIFAR-10 and Fashion-MNIST) and one satellite-specific dataset, Functional Map of the World (FMoW), which is designed for land-use classification based on images captured by LEO satellites. \footnote{CIFAR-10: \url{https://www.cs.toronto.edu/~kriz/cifar.html}, ~~ Fashion-MNIST: \url{https://github.com/zalandoresearch/fashion-mnist}, ~~ FMoW: \url{https://github.com/fMoW/dataset} } We incorporate real-world orbital trajectory data of satellites obtained from CelesTrak\footnote{CelesTrak: \url{https://celestrak.org/}} to enhance the realism of our simulations.
+\textbf{Simulation Setup:} We next numerically evaluate the performance of {Fed-Span}.
+Our experiments utilize three datasets: two common datasets (CIFAR-10 and Fashion-MNIST) and one satellite-specific dataset, Functional Map of the World (FMoW), which is designed for land-use classification based on satellite images.\footnote{CIFAR-10: \url{https://www.cs.toronto.edu/~kriz/cifar.html}, ~~ Fashion-MNIST: \url{https://github.com/zalandoresearch/fashion-mnist}, ~~ FMoW: \url{https://github.com/fMoW/dataset} } To emulate non-i.i.d. data across satellites, the datasets are partitioned using a Dirichlet distribution \cite{nguyen2022federated} with concentration parameter { $\alpha^{\mathsf{Dir}}\in\{0.1,10\}$} (default value: { $\alpha^{\mathsf{Dir}} = 0.1$}).
+We incorporate real-world orbital trajectory of satellites obtained from CelesTrak\footnote{CelesTrak: \url{https://celestrak.org/}} to enhance the realism of our simulations.
 Specifically, we model the movement of LEO satellites for three real-world constellations: X‑Comm ({ $N=19$}), Iridium ({ $N=29$}), and Orbcomm ({ $N=60$}).
-This integration of real-world trajectories allows for a more accurate evaluation of Fed-LS performance under realistic satellite connectivity configurations.
-As discussed in~Sec.~\ref{sec:transmission_data_Rate}, we have also incorporated the Doppler effect in data rate calculations based on the relative velocity between the satellites from the viewpoint of each pair of ISLL terminals, following the approach in \cite{khalid2024characterization}.
-The parameter values used in our simulations are summarized in Table~\ref{tab:sim_optical_params} in Appendix~\ref{parapp}.
+As discussed in~Sec.~\ref{sec:transmission_data_Rate}, we also incorporate the Doppler effect in data rate calculations, following the approach in \cite{khalid2024characterization}.
+The parameter values used in our simulations are summarized in Table~\ref{tab:sim_optical_params} in Appendix~\ref{parapp}, and an illustrative example of the {Fed-Span} network formation is provided in Appendix~\ref{App:Illust}.

-For our implementation, we use PyTorch to evaluate ML convergence and CVXPY to solve the convexified optimization problem presented in Appendix~\ref{app:optTransform}.
-To emulate non-i.i.d. data distributions across satellites, the datasets are partitioned using a standard Dirichlet distribution \cite{nguyen2022federated} with a concentration parameter { $\alpha^{\mathsf{Dir}}$} (default value: { $\alpha^{\mathsf{Dir}} = 0.1$}).

-\textbf{ML Convergence Performance.} We evaluate the ML performance of {\tt Fed-Span} in comparison to several baseline methods, including
+\textbf{Baselines:} We evaluate the performance of {Fed-Span} in comparison to the following baseline methods: